Extreme Rules (2022): SmackDown

 On the following episode of SmackDown, Karrion Kross was involved in a car accident while arriving to the arena.
 Medical personnel tended to Kross, only for Drew McIntyre to appear and viciously attack Kross.
 WWE officials appeared and separated the two while McIntyre proclaimed that their rivalry was not over.
 A rematch between the two was scheduled as a Steel Cage match at Crown Jewel, which McIntyre won to end the feud.

 Also on the following SmackDown, Sheamus competed in a fatal four-way match to earn another opportunity at Gunther's Intercontinental Championship.
 However, the match was won by Rey Mysterio, who was officially transferred to the SmackDown roster, as he did not want to fight his son Dominik on Raw.

 Also on the following SmackDown, Bray Wyatt made his return to the SmackDown brand (prior to his release, he was a member of the Raw roster).
 Speaking as his real self, he talked about the past year in which he was fired and lost loved ones and then thanked the fans for saving him.
-Before he could continue, the lights went out and Wyatt's new masked alter ego appeared on the TitanTron, telling viewers to forget the past and warning of what was to come.
+Before he could continue, the lights went out and Wyatt's new masked character appeared on the TitanTron, telling viewers to forget the past and warning of what was to come.
 The following week, Wyatt apologized for the interruption and then finished what he was going to say the previous week.
 He confessed that he had various issues, that he would do very bad things, and that he was now a servant and would follow wherever the circle takes him.
+Wyatt's return would be tragically cut short, as after only one televised match at the Royal Rumble in January, he went on a medical hiatus the following month due to contracting COVID-19, which exacerbated an existing heart issue, and he unexpectedly died of a heart attack in August; the week prior to his death, it was reported that he was closing in on a return.